 The State of Iowa % Bankers Trust Company P.O.
-Box 4686 Des Moines, Iowa 50306 Or the broker may remit the interest.
-Checks should be made payable to the Treasurer-State of lowa.
-If the broker remits the interest, the broker must include with the deposit a copy of the bank statement(s) showing the interest paid and the service charges related to the maintenance of the trust account.
+Box 4686 Des Moines, Iowa 50306 statement(s) showing the interest paid and the service charges related to the maintenance of the trust account.
 If the depository is going to send in the interest, the Real Estate Remittance Form is located in the form's section of the manual suitable for photocopying.
 It is the responsibility of the broker to see that interest is paid to the state, whether the financial institution or the broker deposits the funds.